dinodork/snake/README.md

 is not great, but sort of works.
 In order to run, you need the DeZog VsCode extension.

+# fuse-emulator-utils

+Needed for creating the .tzx file.
+Can be installed using apt `install fuse-emulator-utils`.

 ## Recommended tools

 - Z80 Instruction Set (VsCode extension) - mouse-over instruction reference of assembler instructions.